vmware/vic-product/docs/user_doc/vic_app_dev/photon_cert_manual.md

 To manually add the vSphere Integrated Containers CA certificate to  `dch-photon`, you can create a `dch-photon` container VM, then use `docker cp` to copy the certificate into it.

 **NOTE**: This method requires you to copy the certificate to every `dch-photon` container VM that you deploy.
 To avoid having to copy the certificate every time, the recommended method is to create a custom `dch-photon` image.
-For information about creating a custom image, see [Add the Registry Certificate to a Custom Image](photon_cert_custom.html).
+For information about creating a custom image, see [Add the Registry Certificate to a Custom `dch-photon` Image](photon_cert_custom.html).

 **Prerequisites**